kupl/VeriSmart-public/README.md

   \[[paper](http://prl.korea.ac.kr/~ssb920/papers/sec21.pdf)\]

 ## Questions
-If you have any questions, please submit issues in this repository, or send an email to sunbeom_so@korea.ac.kr.
+If you have any questions, please submit issues in this repository, including a source code of your input Solidty contract (if relevant) and a command that can reproduce your problem.